negue/negue.github.io/posts/2020/graph-data-structure.md

 ```

-I hope this was an "easy" intro to list-handling, if not please write me on how it could be made better?
+I hope this was an "easy"-ish intro to list-handling with GunDB and or object-only states, if not please write me on how it could be made better?

 [amark]: https://github.com/amark
 [gunDbLink]: https://github.com/amark/gun